algorand-coding-challenges/challenge-4/README.md

 1. Open Docker Desktop and launch Algorand localnet by running `algokit localnet start` in your terminal [For more info click me!](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md#creating--starting-the-localnet).
 3. Go to `./index.ts` and read the comments on the file and fix the bug!
-4. After fixing the bug run the below command inside of `challenge` folder:
+4. After fixing the bug run the below command inside of the `challenge` folder:
 ```bash
 npm run start
 ```